 Contaminated Sites - SB 92 by Sen. Evers (R) and HB 351 by Rep. Drake (R) would require DEP to include protocols for the use of long-term natural attenuation where site conditions warrant.
 "Long-term natural attenuation" means natural attenuation approved by DEP as a site rehabilitation program task instead of expensive active remediation.
-SB 92 and HB 351 are ready for the floor.
+SB 92 is ready for the floor and HB 351 passed out its second committee.

 FMPA Regulation - SB 840 by Sen. Simpson (R) and HB 579 by Rep. Mayfield (R) would add the Florida Municipal Power Agency (FMPA) to the definition of "public utility", and the PSC would regulate the FMPA as a public utility (IOU) for everything except rates and service.
-In addition, FMPA would have to annually submit independently prepared financial statements for each generation asset to the
+In addition, FMPA would have to annually submit independently prepared financial statements for each generation asset to the PSC.

-PSC.
 The House bill no longer would expand the duties of Public Counsel to initiate or participate in proceedings involving FMPA, but the Senate bill still has that provision.
 HB 579 passed out of its first committee.